codeigniter4/CodeIgniter4/user_guide_src/source/testing/debugging.rst

 Replacing var_dump()
 ********************

-While using XDebug and a good IDE can be indispensable to debug your application, sometimes a quick ``var_dump()`` is all you need.
+While using Xdebug and a good IDE can be indispensable to debug your application, sometimes a quick ``var_dump()`` is all you need.
 CodeIgniter makes that even better by bundling in the excellent `Kint <https://kint-php.github.io/kint/>`_ debugging tool for PHP.